 If I’ve written a review, I like it and I’m happy to share my viewpoint on it!

 This Dura Slip Hybrid elastic ticks all the boxes for me based on it’s durability, performance and its cost price.
 6 months in from trying a couple of top kits with Preston new Hybrid Dura Slip.
-I must say I’m … Continue reading Preston Dura Slip hybrid elastic”
+I must say I’m … Continue reading Preston Dura Slip hybrid elastic

 Over the last 20 years of match fishing I have spent many an evening tying up hook lengths for my matches along with pole rigs for the weekend.
-Now over the last couple of years tackle companies such have Preston … Continue reading The pre-tied Ready Rigs revolution”
+Now over the last couple of years tackle companies such have Preston … Continue reading The pre-tied Ready Rigs revolution